ktownsend-personal/RetroPhone/README.md

 * Timing of stopping the ringer when handset taken off-hook is difficult to get "immediate", so there is a brief amount of clicking on the handset when first picked up.
   * I was able to tweak my debounce logic to skip the debounce period when specifically transitioning from incoming to connected (triggered by going off-hook), which has it down to about 100 milliseconds of ringing overlap.
   * It seems like the SLIC takes a moment to detect off-hook when the RM pin is high, possibly related to the higher voltage while ringing.
 I noticed if I leave RM low while ringing the overlap disappears, however we need the RM pin high to actuate a physical bell.
-  * This overlap might be normal, even with a real phone system...just rare for anyone to notice because they don't usually have the earpiece to their ear already when going off-hook.
-If I find a phone on a real phone system I may try to check this.
+  * This overlap might be normal, even with a real phone system...just rare for anyone to notice because they don't usually have the earpiece to their ear already when going off-hook while ringing.
+If I find a phone on a real phone system I will try to check this.
 * The SLIC's audio output pin has the 20Hz ringing signal while ringing (at audio level, not high voltage), likely requiring a filter or an isolation mechanism (relay, solid-state relay, other options?)
 * software-DTMF with [PhoneDTMF library](https://github.com/Adrianotiger/phoneDTMF) requires too much sample time and it murders mozzi so it requires not using dialtone, and I had repeating digit issues during steady tone presses
+  * While trying a new strategy to generate call progress tones I found that PhoneDTMF doesn't compete with the new dialtone and it mostly works fine.
+It doesn't hear the tone sometimes, but seems to get it most of the time.
+The new techique uses I2S to the local DAC like Mozzi, but runs as a FreeRTOS task instead of during the main loop.
 * Using Preferences.h to save settings was hanging on the prefs.begin() call at startup.
 I couldn't find anyone else online having this issue, but I eventually figured out it was a timing issue of some sort.
 A short delay before calling prefs.begin() was needed.
 A 50ms delay seems sufficient.
 I occasionally saw hangs when reading values during startup(), so if you see that try increasing the delay.

 ## Notable